Explore CanVasc and its affiliated centers across Canada

 (for CanVasc registered physicians only)

 One of the objectives of CanVasc is too harmonize and optimize the treatment of patients with vasculitides and, eventually, improve their outcomes, wherever they live in Canada.
 The development of recommendations will help achieve this goal.
-For the past 3 years, CanVasc core members had been working hard to develop this first recommendations for the management of ANCA-associated vasculitides.
-They are now (November 1st, 2015) published in the Journal of Rheumatology (link HERE), with an executive summary in the Canadian Journal of Kidney Health and Disease (link HERE).
+Starting in 2013, CanVasc core members had been working hard to develop this first Canadian recommendations for the management of ANCA-associated vasculitides.
+They have been published in November 2015 in the Journal of Rheumatology (link HERE), with an executive summary in the Canadian Journal of Kidney Health and Disease (link HERE).

 Recommendations for the other vasculitides are under development.